david-04/shortycut/src/docs/post-links.md

 This will open the browser's developer tools on the side or at the bottom of the window.
 Switch to the "Network" tab and tick the "preserve log" checkbox.
-In some browsers this might be hidden in the menu and have a different name (e.g. "persist log"):
+In some browsers, this might be hidden in the menu and have a different name (e.g. "persist log"):

 ![](img/har-02-dev-tools.png)